panzhang1/ConfigService/README.md

-# PanGu
+# ConfigService
-This is pan zhang's practice project for micservice Build a war:
-Application extends SpringBootServletInitializer
+This is ConfigService

 Rule As Jar:
 build: